The Dark Side Of High Expectations: How Parental Pressure Can Harm A Child’s Development

 There are several ways in which parents can strive to be good parents, and improve their parenting skills, based on Indian knowledge systems.
 Some tips to consider include:

-• Encouraging independence and self-reliance: Indian knowledge systems emphasise on providing children with the opportunity to make decisions and take responsibility for their actions.
+4. Encouraging independence and self-reliance: Provide children with the opportunity to make decisions and take responsibility for their actions.
 This can help children develop important life skills and a sense of autonomy.

-• Teaching moral and ethical values: Indian knowledge systems place a strong emphasis on moral and ethical values such as honesty, respect, compassion, and responsibility.
-Parents can help instill these values in children by modelling them and discussing them with children.
+5. Teaching moral and ethical values: Moral and ethical values such as honesty, respect, compassion, and responsibility are very important in life.
+Parents can help instill these values by modelling them and discussing them with children.

 It is important to note that parenting is a continuous process and it is not uncommon to make mistakes.
 Being a good parent is not about being perfect, but about being open to learning and growing alongside your child.